Chalarangelo/30-seconds-of-code/snippets/quickSort.md

 - Use the spread operator (`...`) to clone the original array, `arr`.
 - If the `length` of the array is less than `2`, return the cloned array.
 - Use `Math.floor()` to calculate the index of the pivot element.
-- Use `Array.prototype.reduce()` and `Array.prototype.push()` to split the array into two subarrays (elements smaller or equal to the `pivot` and elements greater than it), destructuring the result into two arrays.
+- Use `Array.prototype.reduce()` and `Array.prototype.push()` to split the array into two subarrays.
+The first one contains elements smaller than or equal to `pivot` and the second on elements greather than it.
+Destructure the result into two arrays.
 - Recursively call `quickSort()` on the created subarrays.

 ```js